mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 To fix this problem add this [flexible image CSS code from Derren's CodePen](https://codepen.io/wilsondmmu/pen/ZvPBgv) to `layout.css`.

 Save the changes to `layout.css` and reload `index.html` in your browser.
 You will now see that the dummy images we have provided size themselves to the browser window.
-Whilst this is not true *responsive images* - that would serve differnt size images to different size screens, it does provide a simple solution.
+Whilst this does not deliver true *responsive images* - that would serve different size images to different size screens, it does provide a simple solution.

-Remember as you further develop your CSS to add comments as you go to your code *about* what you've added.
+Remember to add comments as you further develop your CSS to ensure developers (and tutors) understand your workings.
 The syntax for CSS comments:

  ```
  /* your comment */
  ```

 ---

-## Task 6 - Selecting & adding Google Fonts
+## Task 5 - Selecting and adding Google Fonts

-Web Fonts offers a much wider array of options beyond the basic web safe font families.
-It is now possible create or buy Web Fonts to enhance the design of your site.
+Web Fonts offer a much wider array of options beyond the basic web safe font families.
+It is now possible to create or buy Web Fonts to enhance the design of your site.
 Google Fonts provides a free and easy to use option.

 There are some drawbacks.

-Adding Web Fonts to your page increases the overall download time and *weight* of the page.
-Fonts can be costly.
-Free doesn't always mean good.
+- Adding Web Fonts to your page increases the overall download time and *weight* of the page.
+- Fonts can be costly.
+- Free doesn't always mean good.

-We would you to select either a single Google Font for both your headings and text, or a pair of complementary fonts (one for headings, one for the text).
+We would like you to select either a single Google Font for both your headings and text, or a pair of complementary fonts (one for headings, one for the text).

-Read the [MDN Web Fonts article](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) for much more detail if you would like a deeper understanding.
+Read the [MDN Web Fonts article for much more detail](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) if you would like a deeper understanding of what web fonts are, and how they are implemented.
+Please note that by using Google Fonts we are not asking you to download the fonts you are using, as described in the article.

 ### Selecting and adding your Google Font(s)